Wörthersee Stadium Project (AT)

 - Silver Lime (Tilia tomentosa)

-The idea behind Max Peitner's drawing does not allow it.
-The art installation with 299 trees, which Enzo Enea will compose on the football field of the Wörthersee stadium following the model of an archetypical mixed woodland, is not accessible.
-However, spectators can walk in the whole stadium and in the stands, so that they can have different perspectives of the forest.
+The idea behind Max Peitner's drawing did not allow it.
+However, spectators could walk in the whole stadium and in the stands, so that they could have different perspectives of the forest.

 Villa FOR FOREST